ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 velocity flow model.
 This allows one to determine the diffeomorphic transformation from any one temporal location to any other temporal location within the time span defined by the temporal limits of the DevCCF.
-This functionality is built on multiple components from the Insight Segmentation and Registration Toolkit including the B-spline scattered data approximation technique for field regularization and velocity field integration.
+This functionality is built on multiple ITK components including the B-spline scattered data approximation technique for field regularization and velocity field integration.
 This velocity field model permits intra-template comparison and the construction of virtual templates where a template can be estimated at any continuous time point within the temporal domain.
 This novel application can potentially enhance our understanding of intermediate developmental stages.

 We also presented a mouse brain pipeline for brain extraction, parcellation, and cortical thickness using single-shot and two-shot learning with data augmentation.
 This approach attempts to circumvent (or at least minimize) the typical requirement of large training datasets as with the human ANTsX pipeline analog.
 However, even given our initial success on independent data, we fully anticipate that refinements will be necessary.
-In fact, a current parallel study with a separate collaborator using private data yielded three brain extraction failures (out of 89 specimens).
-Given that the ANTsX toolkit is a dynamic effort undergoing continual improvement, we manually correct such cases and use them for future training and refinement of network weights as we have done for our human-based networks.
+Given that the ANTsX toolkit is a dynamic effort undergoing continual improvement, we manually correct cases that fail and use them for future training and refinement of network weights as we have done for our human-based networks.
 Generally, these approaches provide a way to bootstrap training data for manual refinement and future generation of more